What The Best Sales Closers Taught Me About Selling Online

 Persuasion on the other hand is the art of getting people to make decisions that are in their best interest.

-This clarification is essential because without it you will become nothing more than a Conman or woman!
+This clarification is essential because without it, you are nothing more than a con-artist!

 Finally, in this introduction, I should also tell you about the salespeople I admire most…

 To succeed in face to face selling is great but my ultimate admiration goes to those Master Sales Closers who master the art of selling from a web page, email or in PRINT!

 15 Things The Best Sales Closers Taught Me About Selling Online